acarteas/2020-spring-cs232/assignments/1 - flask web app/readme.md

 For this assignment, you will extend your basic Flask knowledge by completing a basic website.
 At a minimum, your assignment should provide the following functionality:

 ## <web_root>/all
-This route will list all pages on your website
+This route will list all pages on your website.
+To do this, you will want to list all of the files in the view folder.
+(HINT: view [this link](https://stackoverflow.com/questions/3207219/how-do-i-list-all-files-of-a-directory))

 ## <web_root>/<page_name>
 This route will render a given page